oracle-livelabs/adb/atp-twitter-api/api-collection/api-collection.md

 - Install cx_Oracle
 - Review Twitter API
-- Run the Extract
+- Run the extract

 ### Prerequisites

 This lab assumes you have:
 - An Oracle Always Free/Free Tier, Paid or LiveLabs Cloud Account
 - An IDE of your choosing (All examples in this lab will use VSCode)
-- Installed Python 3.9 (Newest version will not work as of writing)
+- Installed Python 3.9 (Newest version of Python will not work with the current version of Pysentimiento)

 ## Task 1: Install cx_Oracle